skepticli/skepticli-guide/README.md

 # The Skeptical Command Line

-The Skeptical Command Line is a free, online guide on using the [Unix shell, e.g. the command-line interface, e.g., the **CLI**](http://en.wikipedia.org/wiki/Unix_shell) to perform powerful computational tasks related to the seeking, analysis, and publication of information.
+The Skeptical Command Line is a free, online guide on using the [Unix command-line interface](http://en.wikipedia.org/wiki/Unix_shell) to perform powerful computational tasks related to the seeking, analysis, and publication of information.

-I wrote *The Skeptical Command Line* to complement the computational journalism classes I will be teaching at Stanford starting in Fall 2014.
+I am writing *The Skeptical Command Line* to complement the computational journalism classes I will be teaching at Stanford starting in Fall 2014.
 I knew that most students couldn't be expected to learn enough (*useful*) programming during their coursework.
 At the same time, it's near impossible to take advantage of computational power without having a way to *teach* or *tell* the computer what you want it  to do.

-The command-line interface provides both an accessible (if not user-friendly) way to *converse* with computers, in such a way that real-life, information-related work can be done by users who know what they need to do, and, how painful it would be without a computer's assistance.
+The command-line interface, abbrevated as **CLI**, is an accessible (if not user-friendly) way to *converse* with computers, such that real-world information-related work can be done by users who know *conceptually* what they need to do, and, how painful it would be without a computer's assistance.

-Along the way, non-programmers will get a better sense of why they'd even want to learn programming.
-But learning the CLI is not meant intended to be an intellectual exercise, but a powerful way to solve problems.
+Along the way, non-programmers will get a better sense of why they'd even *want* to learn programming.
+But learning the CLI is not intended to be an intellectual exercise, but a powerful way to solve problems.

 **Note**: This is just the README file for the Github repo.
 At some point, this guide will be published at http://www.skepticli.com.
 You can reach me via Twitter: [@dancow](https://twitter.com/dancow) or leave comments [in the Github Issues](https://github.com/skepticli/skepticli-guide/issues).